 - Following the processing and confirmation of an order, we will supply the client with the content crafted to meet the brief outlined in the order, as has been reasonably interpreted by the writer(s) responsible for creating the content.

 - Clients cannot change or amend a brief after being claimed by the writer(s) without contacting their account manager.
 There may be charges for changes commensurate with the extra work that is required.

 - Clients can make either open orders – which are available to a pool of writers and can be completed by any working at the price-point – or direct orders, where the client states that a specific writer must complete the task.
 In the latter case, contact should be made to the account manager for manual assignment of briefs.

 - Orders must be paid for in full before they can appear to our pool of writers unless otherwise agreed between client and Daily Posts.

 - Cancellation of a contract already in progress attracts a fee at the discretion of the management.
 This is to compensate for time and resources already spent on the task.
 We will deduct this fee and refund any balance in a reasonable time frame.

 - Daily Posts makes sure all disputes between the company and clients are handled swiftly and with professionalism.
 Our dispute process is straightforward and must be followed by all our clients if they are not happy with orders delivered to them.
 We reserve the right to uphold or reject complaints based on the available information.

-- In the event that the client is unwilling to have the copy written from scratch by another writer, we will provide a partial or complete refund; based on the value offered to the client of the produced content.
+- In the event that the client is unwilling to have the copy written from scratch by another writer, we will provide a partial or complete refund, based on the value offered to the client for the produced content.
 Percentage of copy usable is the objective measure used in such cases.
 This is however only possible when the request is made within 14 days of completion of the order.